King of Rome: Election

 Whenever a Roman king died, Rome entered a period of interregnum.
-Supreme power in the state would be devolved to the Senate, which had the task of finding a new king.
-The Senate would assemble and appoint one of its own members as the interrex to serve for a period of five days with the sole purpose of nominating the next king of Rome.
-After the five-day period, the interrex would appoint (with the Senate's consent) another senator for another five-day term.
+The supreme power in the state would be devolved to the Senate, which had the task of finding a new king.
+The Senate would assemble and appoint one of its own members as the interrex to serve for five days to nominate the next king of Rome.
+After the five days, the interrex could appoint (with the Senate's consent) another senator for another five-day term.
 This process would continue until the election of a new king.
 Once the interrex found a suitable nominee for the kingship, he would bring the nominee before the Senate and the Senate would examine him.
 If the Senate confirmed the nomination, the interrex would convene the Curiate Assembly and preside as its chairman during the election of the king.

 Once a candidate was proposed to the Curiate Assembly, the people of Rome could either accept or reject the King-elect.
 If accepted, the King-elect did not immediately take office: two additional acts had to take place before he was invested with the full regal authority and power.
 First, it was necessary to obtain the divine will of the gods respecting his appointment by means of the auspices, since the king would serve as high priest of Rome.
 An augur performed this ceremony by conducting the King-elect to the citadel where he was placed on a stone seat as the people waited below.
 If the King-elect was found worthy of the kingship, the augur announced that the gods had given favourable tokens, thus confirming the King-elect's priestly character.
 Second, the imperium had to be conferred upon the King.
 The Curiate Assembly's vote only determined who was to be king, but that act did not bestow the powers of the king upon him.
 Accordingly, the king himself proposed to the Curiate Assembly a bill granting him imperium, and the Curiate Assembly, by voting in favour of the law, would grant it.

 In theory, the people of Rome elected their leader, but the Senate had most of the control over the process.

 Kings of Rome (753–509 BC)

 Since Rome's records were destroyed in 390 BC when the city was sacked, it is impossible to know for certain how many kings actually ruled the city, or if any of the deeds attributed to the individual kings, by later writers, are accurate.

-Titus Tatius, King of the Sabines, was also joint king of Rome with Romulus for five years, until his death.
+Titus Tatius, King of the Sabines, was also coruler of Rome with Romulus for five years, until his death.
 However, he is not traditionally counted among the seven kings of Rome.